Inteli-College/2025-1A-T01-G19-PUBLICO/README.md

 **General Objective:**

-The general objective of this work is to study the influence of pedagogical approaches based on the Game-Based Learning methodology on the learning of introductory programming.
+The general objective of this work is to study the influence of pedagogical approaches based on the Game-Based Learning methodology on the learning of computational thinking.

 **Specific Objectives:**

-- Identify the existing game-based approaches for teaching programming.
+- Identify the existing game-based approaches for teaching computational thinking.

-- Identify trends regarding the adoption of game-based methodologies in programming education.
+- Identify trends regarding the adoption of game-based methodologies in computational thinking education.

-- Evaluate the learning process of students at the initial stages of programming using strategies from the Game-Based Learning methodology.
+- Evaluate the development of computational thinking skills in students using strategies from the Game-Based Learning methodology.

-- Collect information from students in the early stages of programming regarding the use of game-based approaches.
+- Collect information from students regarding their experiences with game-based approaches to learning computational thinking

-- Assess the benefits and challenges involved in applying game-based methodologies to the teaching of programming.
+- Assess the benefits and challenges involved in applying game-based methodologies to the teaching of computational thinking.

+The specific objectives are directly aligned with the general objective, as they break down the broader goal into concrete investigative steps.
+By identifying current game-based approaches and trends, the study builds a foundation for understanding the context in which Game-Based Learning is applied.
+Evaluating student development and gathering their feedback provides insights into how these methodologies impact the learning of computational thinking.
+Finally, by assessing both benefits and challenges, the work aims to critically analyze the practical implications of implementing Game-Based Learning in this educational context.

 ---